simeoncloud/docs/reporting.md

 ## Q & A
 ### Can I make changes to the reports deployed by Simeon?
 Simeon continually enhances reports.
 Pushing these report updates to your tenant requires deleting the existing report and creating a new copy.
-So, any customizations you make to the report will be removed when the **Backfill Sync Integrations** is run with the option to **Reinstall/update Simeon reports** selected.
+So, any customizations you make to the report will be removed when the **Backfill Sync Integrations** is run.
 If you accidentally lose changes to your reports, please contact support@simeoncloud.com.

 ### Can I use the dataset to build my own reports?
 Yes!
 If you build a report you think others might benefit from, let us know.
 We are happy to spread the word!